sepehr/sepshell/readme.md

-# TayBalt Oh-My-Zsh Theme
+# Sepshell

-## Inspired by Wes Bos' "cobalt2" theme.
+Sepshell is zsh theme forked from Taylor Otwell's old taybalt theme.
+It's inspired by "cobalt2".

+## Requirements
-> Be sure to install the [Powerline fonts](https://github.com/powerline/fonts) and select a Powerline font in your iTerm2 settings.
+Be sure to install [Powerline fonts](https://github.com/powerline/fonts) and select a Powerline font in the iTerm2 settings.

+## Screenshot
 ![Screenshot](http://i.imgur.com/egIaRWz.png)